Avatar: The Way of Water: Development

-Cameron mentioned a possible third sequel for the first time in 2012; and was officially confirmed the following year.
-Cameron was then looking to release Avatar 2 in 2015, but later that year, production was rescheduled for 2014, with the film to be released in December 2016, and to be followed by the two other sequels in 2017 and 2018.
-By 2015, the scheduled release dates for the sequels were each delayed by another year, with the first sequel expected to be released in December 2017; this was due to the writing process, which Cameron called "a complex job".
+Cameron mentioned a possible third sequel for the first time in 2012, confirming it the following year.
+By August 2013, his plan was to release Avatar 2 in 2016, followed by the other two sequels in 2017 and 2018.
+By 2015, the complex writing process forced Cameron to delay the release of each sequel by a year, with the first sequel slated for release in December 2017.
 The following month, Fox announced a further release delay.
-In February 2016, production of the sequels was scheduled to begin in April 2016 in New Zealand.
-In April 2016, Cameron announced at CinemaCon that there will be four Avatar sequels, all of which will be filmed simultaneously.
+By February 2016, production of the sequels was scheduled to begin in April 2016 in New Zealand.
+In April 2016, Cameron announced at CinemaCon that there would be four Avatar sequels, all filmed simultaneously.

-New crew members include cinematographer Russell Carpenter, who worked with Cameron on True Lies (1994) and Titanic (1997), and Aashrita Kamath, who will act as art director on all four sequels.
-Kirk Krack, founder of Performance Freediving International, worked as a free-diving trainer for the cast and crew for the underwater scenes.
-Several creatures that were first introduced in the Walt Disney World theme park attraction Avatar Flight of Passage were featured in the film.
+New crew members for the sequels included cinematographer Russell Carpenter, who worked with Cameron on True Lies (1994) and Titanic (1997), and art director Aashrita Kamath.
+(Note: Attributed to multiple references:) Kirk Krack, founder of Performance Freediving International, worked as a free-diving trainer for the cast and crew for the underwater scenes.

-In 2019, after several media outlets shared rumors of potential titles for the Avatar sequels, including the name Avatar: The Way of Water, Cameron confirmed that the titles mentioned were "among titles that are in consideration" but had not been finalized at the time.

-In 2022, Cameron said that about ten minutes of "gunplay action" were cut from the film as he was no longer inclined to "fetishize the gun", although he is known as an "action filmmaker".